-D. The district submits these estimates and designated roadways or projects/operations to the Highway Safety section for review.
-The Highway Safety section will contact law enforcement agencies to attend a meeting in the district to discuss schedule scope and the requested enforcement activity logistics.
-This meeting will provide the first opportunity to communicate the desired type and level of enforcement.
-The law agencies should be contacted at least three months prior to the actual time enforcement is needed.
-This allows time for the law enforcement agency, local government councils, commissions and MoDOT’s Chief Counsel Office to review the contract.
+D. The district submits the planned estimates and designated roadways or projects/operations to the Highway Safety section for review.
+The estimated needs for enforcement in a given fiscal year should be provided no later than April 1 to ensure contracts are set up prior to the fiscal year.
+The Highway Safety section will contact law enforcement agencies to discuss schedule scope and the requested enforcement activity logistics.
+This will provide the first opportunity to communicate the desired type and level of enforcement.
+The law agencies should be contacted at least three months prior to the start of the fiscal year.

 F. A pre-construction meeting will be held with the district, construction companies and law enforcement agencies to finalize project time, schedule, scope and logistics.
 The pre-construction meeting will be used to communicate the details of the traffic control plan and how law enforcement activities can best compliment this plan.
 These details include the type of enforcement that will provide the greatest benefit to the safety of the work zone, the location within the work area where the enforcement is intended to occur, and the schedule of enforcement.
 This meeting should take place 2 to 3 months prior to the actual work being conducted to allow law enforcement agencies to prepare officer work schedules.

 G. Districts will work directly with law enforcement agencies to ensure proper enforcement coverage in designated work zones.

 H. Enforcement activity billing will be sent to the district for review and approval.
 Once approved, the district will submit the invoice to the Highway Safety section for payment.
 All activity will be tracked and a detailed report of expenditures and enforcement activity will be provided to appropriate personnel.